awsdocs/aws-cloud9-user-guide/doc_source/toolkit-welcome.md

 The AWS Toolkit is an extension for the AWS Cloud9 integrated development environment \(IDE\)\.
 This extension makes it easier for developers to access and work with a wide range of AWS services\.

 **Important**
-The AWS Toolkit is available only in AWS Cloud9 environments that are created with Amazon EC2 instances\.
-This feature isn't accessible if you're using an [SSH development environment](ssh-settings.md) instead of an EC2 environment\.
-In addition, support for the AWS Toolkit is provided as an integrated feature that's managed by AWS Cloud9\.
+Support for the AWS Toolkit is provided as an integrated feature that's managed by AWS Cloud9\.
 Currently, customers can't customize the AWS Cloud9 IDE by installing third\-party extensions\.

 At present, the following AWS services and resources can be accessed through the AWS Toolkit extension:
 + [AWS App Runner](using-apprunner.md)